Trusted WordPress tutorials, when you need them most.

 It allows you to edit basic details like the title, slug, categories, tags, and publish status directly from the post list screen.

-This can save you a lot of time, especially when managing multiple posts or pages at once.
+This can save you a lot of time, especially when you need to rapidly update multiple posts or pages one by one.

 Quick editing a post

-Keep in mind that the quick edit feature does not let you edit the actual post content.
-It is intended for quick changes to meta items like title, date and time, author, taxonomies, and status.
+The Quick Edit feature does not allow you to edit the post content.
+It is intended for fast changes to meta items such as title, date and time, author, taxonomies, and status.

 We’ve also found Quick Edit helpful when updating WooCommerce products.
-It makes bulk edits faster without needing to load the full product editor.
+It makes product management faster without needing to load the full product editor.

 Why Does Quick Edit Stop Working?